ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 * Change Framebuffers, not Renderbuffers, which require a lot of validation (this is counter to iOS guidelines)
 * [Graphics Pipeline Performance](http://http.developer.nvidia.com/GPUGems/gpugems_ch28.html)

+###Optimizing Drawing (Scenes)

+* Canvas is drawn, sorting by z-index
+* Sorting by z-index is terrible for WebGL, which should be sorted by state, then depth, by using the depth buffer

+Depth buffers can sort fragments per pixel; is relatively cheap for the PGU.
+Depth testing can increase performance dramatically, even in 2d apps.

+* Draw objects ordered by most expensive first; blending/clipping first
+* Sort scene ahead of time and maintain as sorted list of possible
+* Generate content that can be easily batched by merging buffers / textures